wellcomecollection/docs/rfcs/013-release_deployment_tracking/README.md

 We currently use `terraform apply` to deploy services at a particular release hash.
 The choice to use terraform was driven by a requirement to describe our task definitions in code.

-Separating service deployment from infrastructure deployment is desirable as infra/service deployments have differing concerns and pace, i.e. high-value infrequent (infra), vs. low-value frequent (deploying new versions of services).
+Separating service deployment from infrastructure changes is desirable as infra/service deployments have differing concerns and pace, i.e. high-value infrequent (infra), vs. low-value frequent (deploying new versions of services).

-Running terraform in a CI environment like Travis is also not desirable as giving an automated environment the power to run infrastructure updates needs careful consideration.
+Running terraform in a CI environment like Travis is not desirable as giving an automated environment the power to run infrastructure updates needs careful consideration.

 #### Why this is hard